 Manuscript Wish List is a searchable database whereby you can find out which agents are looking for books in your genre, wished they had represented your comp title, are suckers for heist stories, etc. Some agents also tag their #MSWL on Twitter!

 QueryShark was where I learned what a good query letter looked like.
 Checking out the flap copy of comp titles on Goodreads is also great for this, as is a second (or third, or fourth, etc.) set of eyes.

 Mentorships and Networking:

 Author Mentor Match, PitchWars, SFWA, and Avengers of Color have great mentorship programs for getting plugged into the online writing community!
 I’ve participated in the first three, either as a mentor or mentee, and have heard awesome things about AoC from former mentees.
 (Note: the SFWA mentorship is more career-focused than revision-focused.
-You do not have to be a SFWA member to apply to be a SFWA mentee.)
+You don’t have to be a SFWA member to apply to be a SFWA mentee.)

 Conventions such as Flights of Foundry, 4th Street Fantasy, WisCon, the Nebulas, FIYAHCON, and DVCon are great places to meet other writers, attend craft panels and workshops, drink coffee with cool authors and agents over Zoom, etc.

 Additional continuing education:

 In SFF, Cat Rambo’s Academy for Wayward Writers, Clarion West, Odyssey, Writing the Other, and Gotham Writers Workshop offer online classes on various topics to level up your writing skills.
 I also highly recommend the one-week, in-person Viable Paradise workshop because it’s awesome.
 If you are available for 4-6 weeks in the summer, check out the Odyssey Workshop, Clarion West, and Clarion.
 I’ve also heard good things about Taos Toolbox, which is two weeks in-person, and Futurescapes, which is about a week long and offers workshops both online and in-person.

-Catapult and Kundiman offer quality online workshops in (literary-leaning) fiction, creative non-fiction, poetry, travel writing, and more, the latter with a particular emphasis on BIPOC writers and experiences.
+Catapult and Kundiman offer quality online workshops in (literary-leaning) fiction, creative non-fiction, poetry, travel writing, humor writing, and more, the latter with a particular emphasis on BIPOC writers and experiences.